 Here you need to identify:

-– Innovation processes and technological developments in your market
+– The innovation processes and technological developments in your market

-– The regulatory and legislative framework (permission required, qualifications needed, etc.)
+– Regulatory and legislative framework (permissions required, qualifications needed, etc.)

 – The social, economic, political, and ecological background of the market